-Christian Baden has taught courses on various aspects of strategic political communication, journalism and the public construction of meaning, as well as social science methodology and research practice.
-At present, he is teaching classes in conflict discourse and propaganda, plurality of meaning and network analytic approaches to communication.
+I have taught courses on various aspects of strategic political communication, journalism and the public construction of meaning, as well as social science methodology and research practice.
+At present, I am teaching classes in conflict discourse and propaganda, plurality of meaning, online communication and computational text analysis.

 The Hebrew University of Jerusalem

 University of Amsterdam

 The London School of Economics & Political Science